nucleic/enaml/enaml/workbench/schema.rst

 Extensions
 ----------
 An extension is declared as an element in the 'extensions' array of the plugin manifest.
-It is an object which container the properties defined below.
+It is an object which contains the properties defined below.
+Additional properties may be provided as required by an extension point or to provide metadata to other parts of the application.

 point
 	The fully qualified identifier of the extension point to which the